Beane Marsh

 A small wildlife gem in the heart of Hertford, Beane Marsh is the Trust's newest nature reserve.
 The acquisition in July 2020 was made possible by a fundraising initiative by Save Beane Marshes, a group of residents, to secure the site for wildlife.

-Although there is currently no public access, Beane Road boasts great views onto the reserve.
+Although there is no public access, Beane Road boasts great views over the reserve.